-The Group makes use of external capital funding.
-An increase in interest rates on the financial market could have negative influence on the servicing costs of funding and could decrease the Group's profitability since the Parent Company enters into loan agreements with floating interest rates in PLN.
+The Company makes use of external capital funding.
+An increase in interest rates could have a negative influence on the servicing costs of financing and could impair the Company's profitability, since TOYA S.A. has entered into loan agreements with variable interest rates in PLN.

-To minimise this risk, the Parent Company runs simulations of various scenarios in order to choose the optimal funding sources, taking into consideration refinancing, roll-over of the existing positions, alternative financing and mid-term tendencies on the debt market.
+In order to minimise this risk, the Company runs simulations of various scenarios in order to select optimal sources of financing, taking into consideration refinancing, roll-over of the existing positions and alternative financing.